US Senate Hearing Recap on Stablecoins

 The complexity of regulating a “DeFi” system

 The question then becomes what rules would be appropriate and most effective in addressing the risks of stablecoin activities.
-As Prof. Hilary Allen testified, decentralized finance activities or “DeFi” present inherent challenges to existing regulatory approaches because there lacks a single or identifiable individual or entity to hold accountable for things like issuing a stablecoin, operating the A blockchain—the technology underlying bitcoin and other c...
-More digital ledger and performing consensus which must be reached by the majority of users to make changes.
+As Prof. Hilary Allen testified, decentralized finance activities or “DeFi” present inherent challenges to existing regulatory approaches because there lacks a single or identifiable individual or entity to hold accountable for things like issuing a stablecoin, operating the A blockchain is a shared digital ledger, or a continually up...
+More digital ledger and performing Consensus is a mechanism to achieve the necessary agreement ...
+More which must be reached by the majority of users to make changes.
 Since this system is “emerging,” it’s difficult to regulate it in its current form, especially when compared to more traditional banking functions like “deposits” and withdrawals.

 While there are regulatory concerns regarding a system that is still evolving, the future US regulation of stablecoins could present the same benefits as the regulation of the existing financial system.
 Those benefits would include “consumer protection, systemic stability, safety and soundness, and combating illicit finance,” according to Jai Massari, Partner, Davis Polk & Wardwell, LLP.

 To regulate or not to regulate, that is the question

 It’s possible that a new and well-designed federal charter could accommodate a “business model premised on the issuance of stablecoins fully backed by short-term, liquid assets and the provision of related payments services.”
 However, this will take time to develop.
 It will also take time for legislators to develop an approach that suits both state and federal authority to regulate “Harmonizing a broad U.S. approach to digital assets and competition in the digital currency space race, can improve U.S. competitiveness, security and lower fundamental costs for basic financial access,” noted Dante Disparte, Chief Strategy Officer and Head of Global Policy, Circle